mu-ts/rest_endpoints/README.md

 # Common Problems

 Don't map invocation directly to router.handle, it loses hold of 'this' and has trouble executing functions.
-So while its a bit cleaner, it doesnt work.
+So while it's a bit cleaner, it doesn't work.

 ```
 module.export.rest = HttpHandler.instance().router().handle;